How to Set Up a Shopify Store in 9 Steps

 When you create a Shopify site, you can use your own domain or purchase a new one through Shopify.

-Click through the tabs below to learn how to transfer your own domain name or buy one through Shopify.
+You can transfer your own domain name or buy one through Shopify.

 Depending on where your business and customers are located, you may need to adjust your Shopify store’s tax settings.
 Shopify automatically adjusts taxes for US-based sellers and sales, but you’ll need to add tax and enter your tax registrations if you’re in Canada or use default or custom rates for each location if you’re outside the US and Canada.